ginjo/esphome-dynamic-cron/README.md

   * The `id` of the schedule is not changed.
   * The `clear_prefs` configuration option is not set to `true`.

-  When defaults are specified in the configuration, they will be used when ANY of these are true:
+  When defaults are specified in the configuration, they will be used when ANY of the following are true:
   * `clear_prefs` option is set before building/flashing the firmware.
   * No preferences have ever been set for this schedule `id`.
   * During runtime, if a needed preference cannot be found (error or bug situation).